bakarekeandrew/Gym-Git-Exercise-Solutions/README.md

 To https://github.com/bakarekeandrew/Gym-Git-Exercise-Solutions.git
  * [new branch]      master -> master
-branch 'master' set up to track 'origin/master'. gymubutwari@Ubutwaris-iMac Git-Exercise % git checkout main
+branch 'master' set up to track 'origin/master'. gymubutwari@Ubutwaris-iMac Git-Exercise % git checkout master Already on 'master'
-error: pathspec 'main' did not match any file(s) known to git gymubutwari@Ubutwaris-iMac Git-Exercise % git status On branch master
-Your branch is up to date with 'origin/master'.

-nothing to commit, working tree clean gymubutwari@Ubutwaris-iMac Git-Exercise % git checkout master Already on 'master'
 Your branch is up to date with 'origin/master'.